What is Intent Data? Unleashing Its Power for B2B Sales and Marketing

 One of the most valuable aspects of contact intent data is that you can rank prospects according to customer intent.
 This will give you a list of targets, ordered by who to contact first.

 It’s a lead generation game-changer.

 Cold calling context

-If you have knowledge of the types of companies a prospect is looking at, and the type of company you are, you can have a more valuable call with them.
+If you know the types of companies a prospect is looking at and the type of company you are, you can have a more valuable call with them.

-It will give you insights into the reasons why they’re looking at your solution.
-This means you’re not looking for pain points at the start of your cold call.
+It will give you insights into why they’re looking at your solution.
+It means you’re not looking for pain points at the start of your cold call.
 You already know them.

-You’re also going to do a better job of building rapport when you already know about the prospect’s intent to buy.
+You’ll also better build rapport when you know the prospect’s intent to buy.

 Reduce churn and upsell